hrithiksaini22/cka-prep-documentation/Day-3/taints-tolerations.md

 - The above toleration will allow the pod to be scheduled on a node with a taint key1=value1:NoSchedule.
 - If a pod has multiple tolerations, then the pod will be scheduled on a node with any of the matching taints.

+to remove the taint, use the taint command as it is but assign a '-' at the end of the command k taint node conttrolpane node-role.kubernetes.io/control-plane:NoSchedule

+grep the taint by using
+k describe node "nodename" | grep Taint

 Date of Commit: 05/03/2024